Azure/azure-sdk-for-net/sdk/core/System.ClientModel/samples/ServiceMethods.md

 In contrast to convenience methods, **protocol methods** are service methods that provide very little convenience over the raw HTTP APIs a cloud service exposes.
 They represent request and response message bodies using types that are very thin layers over raw JSON/binary/other formats.
 Users of client protocol methods must reference a service's API documentation directly, rather than relying on the client to provide developer conveniences via strongly-typing service schemas.

-The following sample illustrates how to call a protocol method, including creating the request payload, accessing the details of the HTTP response.
+The following sample illustrates how to call a protocol method, including creating the request payload and accessing the details of the HTTP response.

 ```C# Snippet:ServiceMethodsProtocolMethod
 // Create a BinaryData instance from a JSON string literal